xNatthapol/ku-polls/README.md

 |  user001  |  nopassword001  |
 |  user002  |  nopassword002  |

 This is the user we generated as a demo.
-You can use this to log into KU Polls.
+You can use this to login to KU Polls.

 ## Project Documents